RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/state_mutators.md

     """A StateMutator that sets custom positions for cars and the ball."""

     def apply(self, state: GameState, shared_info: Dict[str, Any]) -> None:
-        # Set up our desired spawn location and orientation
+        # Define spawn location and orientation
         desired_car_pos = np.array([100, 100, 17], dtype=np.float32)  # x, y, z
         desired_yaw = np.pi/2

-        # Loop over every car in the game
+        # Iterate over all cars in the game
         for car in state.cars.values():
             if car.is_orange:
                 # Orange team positions